-Ok, so having one bag of possesions to your name and washing your clothes in the hotel room sink isn’t much fun.
+Ok, so having one bag of possessions to your name and washing your clothes in the hotel room sink isn’t much fun.

 Meeting people…and then saying goodbye, forever, very soon afterwards is a strange concept to grasp.

-And you have to be alert: some of the people – the native teachers in the schools – who want to meet you are often lonely, bored, uninteresting people who are only after a personal, freebie, English lesson anyway.
+And you have to be alert: some of the people – the native teachers in the schools – who want to meet you are often lonely, bored, uninteresting people who are only after a personal, freebie, English lesson.

-But you’re free.
-Free to swagger the roads, stubbly with goodness.
+But you have no-ties.
+You’re free to swagger the roads, stubbly with goodness.
 Free to clatter over the rails.

 Travelling with a purpose.
 A school at the end of the journey.
 A reason for sitting on the clanging train, as views of Frankfurt, Switzerland, northern Spain flattening out down to Madrid, or small industrial Italian towns outside of Rome, slide past your window.